plabayo/rama/rama-quic/e2e/README.md

 | `quiche-interop/` | [quiche](https://github.com/cloudflare/quiche) | in-process, driven by hand, vendored BoringSSL |
 | `aioquic-interop/` | [aioquic](https://github.com/aiortc/aioquic) | a separate Python process over a real socket |

-`interop-common` holds the scenarios once.
-Each peer project owns only its adapter: how that implementation is configured, driven and observed.
-A case that an implementation cannot express is recorded with its reason rather than skipped silently, so the gaps are visible in the run output.
+`interop-common` holds the shared scenarios.
+A peer project holds its adapter — how that implementation is configured, driven and observed — and, for now, native cases of its own.
+A case that an implementation cannot express is recorded with its reason rather than skipped silently; that line comes from a passing test, so `cargo test -- --nocapture` is what shows it.

 ## Running